harvestcore/upgote/doc/architecture-workflows.md

 ## API

 The landing place for all user requests.
-It handles all those requests and communicates with the Handler by sending events with all the necessary information.
+It communicates with the core to handles all those requests and communicates with the core.

 Possible scenarios:

-- **User performs a request to HarvestCCode**: The API handles that request and issues an event to the Handler.
-Finally issues a log event.
+- **User performs a request to HarvestCCode**: The API handles that request.

-## Handler

-Central part that handles all the events (and only events) sent and received by the rest of the parts.
-It contains different queues, one for each type of event.

-Possible scenarios:

-- **The handler receives an API event**: The handler forwards the event to the core.
-Issues back an event to the Updater if needed.
-Finally issues a log event.
-- **The handler receives a Updater event**: The handler forwards the event to the core.
-Issues back an event to the Updater if needed.
-Finally issues a log event.

 ## Core